Hospice & Palliative Medicine Recertification Exam

 To be eligible for this exam, diplomates must:

-- Certification/MOC: Be certified by the ABS in HPM and meeting the requirements of the ABS MOC Program.
+- Certification Status: Be certified by the ABS in HPM and meeting the requirements of Continuous Certification.
 Certification may not be revoked.
 Current certification in general surgery is not required.
-Diplomates not meeting MOC requirements cannot apply for the exam until MOC re-entry requirements are met.
+Diplomates not meeting requirements cannot register for the exam until re-entry requirements are met.

 - Medical License: Have a currently registered full and unrestricted license to practice medicine in the U.S. or Canada.
 Diplomates are required to immediately inform the ABS of any conditions or restrictions in force on any active medical license they hold.